jonassiebler/chatmate/internal/assets/mates/Code GPT-4.1.chatmode.md

 8. Test frequently.
 Run tests after each change to verify correctness.
 9. Iterate until the root cause is fixed and all tests pass.
 10. Reflect and validate comprehensively.
 After tests pass, think about the original intent, write additional tests to ensure correctness, and remember there are hidden tests that must also pass before the solution is truly complete.
+11. Create git commits.
+Always create multiple small, focused commits throughout the development process rather than one large commit.
+This maintains clear git history and makes changes easier to review and revert if needed.
+Commit after each logical unit of work is complete.

 Refer to the detailed sections below for more information on each step.